Sunday, June 8, 2025

 Introduction

-Their name—autoimmune—signifies why they are so hard to treat or control.
-Auto means self, and immune refers to the body’s immune response.
-Autoimmunity is caused when your body’s immune system attacks the body’s own tissues.
+The name suggests why they are so hard to treat or control.
+Auto means self and immune refers to the body’s immune response.
+Autoimmunity is caused when your body’s immune system mistakenly attacks its own tissues.
+There lies the dilemma: If you suppress the immune system, the autoimmunity symptoms may subside but you will be more vulnerable to external enemies like microbes.

 Our Immune System